Children's Mental Health Awareness Week

 The Center for School Mental Health (CSMH) is pleased to be partnering at the national, state, and local levels to advance children's mental health awareness.
 To raise awareness, numerous programs, organizations and communities around the country are joining together to promote positive mental health, well-being, and social development for children and youth of all ages.

 In the State of Maryland, the Children’s Mental Health Matters!
 Campaign is a collaboration of the Mental Health Association of Maryland (MHAMD) and the Maryland Coalition of Families (MCF) with support from the Maryland Mental Hygiene Administration and MD CARES.
 The Campaign goal, with over 80 partners across the state, is to raise public awareness of the importance of children’s mental health.
-The CSMH is providing support for the 2013 School Champion project.
-The Maryland campaign has developed some practical resources that provide ideas of how to get schools and school mental health more involved in Children’s Mental Health Matters! that are posted on the CSMH website.
+The CSMH is providing support for the 2014 School Champion project.
+The Maryland campaign has developed some practical resources that provide ideas of how to get schools and school mental health more involved in Children’s Mental Health Awareness Week.

-The National Federation of Families for Children’s Mental Health declares the first full week in May as National Children’s Mental Health Awareness Week.
-This week is dedicated to increasing public awareness about the triumphs and challenges in children’s mental health and emphasizing the importance of family and youth involvement in the children’s mental health movement!
+The National Federation of Families for Children’s Mental Health has many events this week dedicated to increasing public awareness about the triumphs and challenges in children's mental health and emphasizing the importance of family and youth involvement in the children's mental health movement!
 The Federation 's theme this year is Builcing a Circle of Wellness.

 During Children’s Mental Health Awareness week, it is important to recognize the critical role and value of school mental health in helping all youth to be successful.
 The CSMH research report, The Impact of School Mental Health: Educational, Emotional, and Behavioral Outcomes, provides a one page summary of key highlights of the impact of school mental health and a more detailed nine page summary of the literature, including empirical findings and a reference list.
 Below are some basic facts related to school mental health that can be shared to raise awareness about school mental health.